yugr/rust-slides/features/method.md

 Hopefully in many cases all above will be obtained from collected materials.
 But in some cases we will need to make our own analysis:
   - prepare reasonable microbenchmarks
+  - collect statistics for real-world code (via LLVM/asm analysis) if some safety feature is disabled
   - TODO